JamFfm/PHMeasureADS1115/README.md

 Keep in mind that it takes several minutes to get the right pH value.

-When using in the rotating mash no stable values are shown but in a probe of mash (ex. a glass) it was very stable.
+When using in the rotating mash no stable values are shown but in a probe of mash (ex. a glass) it is stable.
-Values matched with a other pH measurement tool.
+My measured Values matched with a other pH measurement tools.

 Please do changes of the formula in the code of the file "__init__.py".
 It is situated in the folder